 If you’re reading this review you may have a skin care budget that comfortably extends to this price point.
 Even if that’s the case, we urge you to think twice (and then think again) before considering this eye cream.
 The formula has several intriguing ingredients, but none of them are proven unique for the eye area—and none of them justify this product’s outrageous price.
 The first several ingredients are commonplace thickeners that show up in thousands of products.
-They’re not bad ingredients by any means, and many of them are great for dry skin, it’s just that for $350 you should expect to see something more novel and exciting than mineral oil and pentylene glycol!
+They’re not bad ingredients by any means, and many of them are great for dry skin, it’s just that for this price you should expect to see something more novel and exciting than mineral oil and pentylene glycol!

 What’s particularly disappointing is that all of the most intriguing, beneficial antiaging ingredients (such as antioxidants) won’t remain stable and effective once this jar-packaged product is opened.
 The packaging for this product is over-the-top glamorous, but what good is glam packaging if it’s not going to keep the ingredients you need to look younger effective for the lifespan of the product?
 But even if the packaging were the kind that can keep delicate ingredient stable during use, you simply don’t need to spend this much for any single skin-care product—and you don’t need an eye cream!